gov-cy/staging-govcy-design-system-docs/src/patterns/task-list-page.md

 tags: "pages"
 description: "Use this page to help users understand the tasks involved in a completing a service and when they’ve completed them."
 ---
 Task list pages help users understand the tasks involved in a completing a service and when they’ve completed them.
-The task list to gives users more control over how they complete long, complex services.
+The task list gives users more control over how they complete long, complex services.

 ## When to use this pattern
 Use a task list page for complicated services, involving multiple tasks that users may need to complete over a number of sessions.